 To all you Expatriate Dads across the Globe,

 This Sunday is Fathers’ Day here in Australia.
-I know for many of you around the world, that day has been and gone for 2016 but any day is a good day to stop and reflect on the important role you Dads play in your family and the impact that has on our society.
+I know for many of you around the world, that day has been and gone for this year but any day is a good day to stop and reflect on the important role you Dads play in your family and the impact that has on our society.
 In this letter, I want to thank you and I want to encourage you.

 In the vast majority of cases, your job is the reason your family embarked on the adventure of a lifetime and took the risk to live abroad.
 Thank you for creating many memory-making moments by providing opportunities to explore different cultures and lands, gain a global perspective, experience some of the richest sources of learning and provide platforms for your family members to be cultural bridges between and among worlds.
 Living abroad is a life changing experience.
 You have helped shape your child’s cross-cultural understanding, respect and empathy – something our society desperately needs right now and into the future.